You’re viewing this site from

 Wear sunscreen and layer up: protect your kids from sunburn and skin damage this summer

-In states like Texas, Nevada, and Colorado, the sun can be fierce and relentless during the summer months.
+The sun can be fierce and relentless during the summer months.
 Extended exposure to UV rays can lead to severe illness, like sun poisoning, a burn that inflames the skin.

 Step one to preventing sunburn: Make sure your kiddos are wearing sunscreen, and not just any sunscreen.
 Wear broad spectrum sunscreen of at least 15 SPF, and remember to reapply every two hours.